Sheila-Ha/sql-tracker/README.md

 ## Installation
 - This program is run with inquirer@8.2.4 and mysql2@3.8.0
   - npm init
   - npm install npm i inquirer@8.2.4
   - npm install i mysql2
   - install console-table
+- Once the dependencies have been install
+- Database setup
+  - Install MySQL locally
+    - Run the schema.sql and seeds.sql files to set up the database schema and initial data
+    - javascript const db = mysql.createConnection
+      - host: "localhost",  user: "root", password: 'your_password_given', database: 'what_you_called_your_db'
+-   Run MySQL in your CUI
+      - enter: mysql -uroot -p
+        - input your password
+      - copy and paste your schema.sql file into your CUI
+      - copy and past your seeds.sql file into your CUI
+      - type: USE 'insert your file name here'_db; into your CUI

+  - How to run the employee tracker in your terminal
+       - type "npm start" into the CUI
+       - you will be prompted to answer questions and can navigate the employee tracker

   ### User Story